WebberZone/autoclose/readme.txt

 If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/contextual-related-posts">WordPress.org support forum</a>.
 I monitor the forums on an ongoing basis.
 If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.

+= What does "Delete Post Revisions" do?  =

+The WordPress revisions system stores a record of each saved draft or published update.
+This can gather up a lot of overhead in the long run.
+Use this option to delete old post revisions.

+If you enable this option and turn on the cron job then any new revisions will be automatically deleted on a daily basis.